ArchWizard56/Emerald-Spartan/README.md

-#Project Emerald Spartan
+### Project Emerald Spartan
 Project Emerald Spartan aims to be a web based minecraft server management tool with that in mind.
-These are the current goals that i'm working towards
+These are the current goals that I'm working towards
 - [ ] web based console
 - [ ] web based control station
 - [ ] web based info screen